jonnonz1/nz-statute-book/acts/public/1988/protection-of-personal-and-property-rights-act-1988.md

   (b) direct the Registrar of the court to request any person whom the Registrar considers qualified to do so to prepare a medical, psychiatric, psychological, or other report on the person in respect of whom the application is made.
 (2) In deciding whether or not to request a report or make a direction under subsection (1), a court may ascertain and have regard to the wishes of the parties and of the person in respect of whom the application is made.
-(3) A copy of any report obtained under this section shall be given by the Registrar of the court to— (a) the barrister or solicitor for each party to the proceedings and for the person in respect of whom the application is made or, if any party is not represented by a barrister or solicitor, to that party; and
+(3) A copy of any report obtained under this section shall be given by the Registrar of the court to— (a) the lawyer for each party to the proceedings and for the person in respect of whom the application is made or, if any party is not represented by a lawyer, to that party; and
-  (b) any barrister or solicitor appointed under section 65(3).
+  (b) any lawyer appointed under section 65A.
-(4) A report given to a barrister or solicitor under subsection (3) shall not be given or be shown to the person for whom the barrister or solicitor is acting if the court so orders.
+(4) A report given to a lawyer under subsection (3) shall not be given or be shown to the person for whom the lawyer is acting if the court so orders.
 (5) Fees for reports prepared pursuant to a request under subsection (1), and reasonable expenses incurred,— (a) may be determined in accordance with regulations made under this Act; and (b) are payable by such party or parties to the proceedings as the court orders or, if the court so decides, are payable out of public money appropriated by Parliament for the purpose.
 (5A) Any amount of any fees and expenses ordered to be paid by any party under subsection (5)(b) shall, if paid by the Crown, be a debt due to the Crown by that party and, in default of payment of the amount, payment thereof may be enforced, by order of a District Court or the High Court as the case may require, in the same manner as a judgment of that court.
-(6) Any party to the proceedings, or the person in respect of whom the application is made, or any barrister or solicitor appointed under section 65(3) may tender evidence on any matter referred to in any such report.
+(6) Any party to the proceedings, or the person in respect of whom the application is made, or any lawyer appointed under section 65A may tender evidence on any matter referred to in any such report.
 (7) The court may call the person making the report as a witness, either of its own motion or on the application of any party or the person in respect of whom the application is made.

 ### 77 Evidence
-In any proceedings under this Act, whether by way of hearing in the first instance or by way of appeal or otherwise, a court may receive any evidence that it thinks fit, whether it is otherwise admissible in a court of law or not.
+[Repealed]

 ### 78 Power of court to call witnesses
 (1) Without limiting anything in section 77, in respect of any application for the exercise of the court's jurisdiction under this Act, a court may, of its own motion, call as a witness any person whose evidence may in its opinion be of assistance to the court.
 (2) A witness called by a court under this section shall have the same privilege to refuse to answer any question as the witness would have if the witness had been called by a party to the proceedings.
-(3) A witness called by a court under this section may be examined and re-examined by the court, or by any barrister or solicitor assisting the court, and may be cross-examined by or on behalf of any party to the proceedings or the person in respect of whom the application is made.
+(3) A witness called by a court under this section may be examined and re-examined by the court and may be cross-examined by or on behalf of any party to the proceedings or the person in respect of whom the application is made.
 (4) Sections 159 and 161 to 165 of the Criminal Procedure Act 2011, so far as they are applicable and with the necessary modifications, shall apply with respect to every person called as a witness by the court under this section as if that person had been called by a party to the proceedings.
 (5) The expenses of any witness called by a court under this section shall be paid in the first instance, in accordance with the prescribed scale of witnesses' expenses, out of public money appropriated by Parliament for the purpose.